First-ever Basic Camp between University of Guam ROTC and Guam National Guard Graduates Six Cadets

 |0

-This work, First-ever Basic Camp between University of Guam ROTC and Guam National Guard Graduates Six Cadets [Image 4 of 4], by CPT Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First-ever Basic Camp between University of Guam ROTC and Guam National Guard Graduates Six Cadets, by CPT Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-First-ever Basic Camp between University of Guam ROTC and Guam National Guard Graduates Six Cadets

 LEAVE A COMMENT